MyMT™ Blog

 The link between mitochondria, menopause and your brain health

-Mitochondrial cells are where your energy is made.
-There are millions of mitochondrial cells around the body and they have multiple and crucial roles in cell maintenance, survival and wellbeing.
+Mitochondrial cells are where energy is made.
+There are millions of mitochondrial cells around the body.
+They have multiple and crucial roles in cell maintenance, survival and wellbeing.

 Mitochondria also play an essential role in the generation of steroid hormones including the female sex hormones.
 As such, female sex hormones are, in turn, able to modulate mitochondrial activities.
 (Lejri et al. 2018).